How I work on a commissioned painting

 You will find yourself referring back to your notes, sketches and photos more than once or twice – guaranteed.
-It’s so important to listen and re-read those notes so that you and your collector create something SPECIAL TOGETHER.
+It’s so important to listen and re-read those notes so that you and your collector are on the same page and you create something SPECIAL TOGETHER.

 “Infinite Motion” a commissioned painting

 My collectors have great taste!
 They had seen ” Element: Water ” a smaller 24″ x 24″ painting I did, and wanted it in a similar style, but larger and horizontal, not square.
-This larger painting is going to be the focal point in the living room of their beach home on Bodega Bay.
+This larger painting is the focal point of their living room which overlooks the water in their beach home on Bodega Bay.

 Some of the project along the way